by David Piney.

 governments are not in the least weakened when a dissatisfied citizen no longer agrees to obey the

-authorities, for they will simply put him in jail"( or find other ways to force them into
+authorities, for they will simply put him in jail".

 "To remain free, citizens must seek their well being in